United Airlines Flight 232

-United Airlines Flight 232 was a regularly scheduled United Airlines flight from Stapleton International Airport in Denver to O'Hare International Airport in Chicago, continuing to Philadelphia International Airport.
-On July 19, 1989, the DC-10 (registered as N1819U) serving the flight crash-landed at Sioux Gateway Airport in Sioux City, Iowa, after suffering a catastrophic failure of its tail-mounted engine due to an unnoticed manufacturing defect in the engine's fan disk, which resulted in the loss of many flight controls.
+United Airlines Flight 232 was a regularly scheduled United Airlines flight from Stapleton International Airport in Denver to O'Hare International Airport in Chicago, continuing to Philadelphia International Airport in Philadelphia, United States.
+On July 19, 1989, the DC-10 (registered as N1819U) serving the flight crash-landed at Sioux Gateway Airport in Sioux City, Iowa, after suffering a catastrophic failure of its tail-mounted engine due to an unnoticed manufacturing defect in the engine's fan disk, which resulted in the loss of all flight controls.
 Of the 296 passengers and crew on board, 112 died during the accident, while 184 people survived.
-It is the deadliest single-aircraft accident in the history of United Airlines.
+Thirteen passengers were uninjured.
+As of 2025 it is the deadliest aviation accident to have occurred in Iowa.

-Despite the deaths, the accident is considered a good example of successful crew resource management because of the large number of survivors and the manner in which the flight crew managed the emergency and landed the airplane without conventional control.
-It has been termed "The Impossible Landing" and is considered one of the most impressive landings ever performed in the history of aviation.
+Despite the fatalities, the accident is considered a good example of successful crew resource management, still a relatively new concept at the time.
+Contributing to the outcome was the crew's decision to recruit the assistance of a company check pilot, on board as a passenger, to assist controlling the aircraft and troubleshooting of the problem the crew was facing.
+A majority of those aboard survived; experienced test pilots in simulators were unable to reproduce a survivable landing.
+It has been termed "The Impossible Landing" as it is considered one of the most impressive landings ever performed in the history of aviation.